Blue Band & Penn State Music

 Blue Band Historical Facts

-The Blue Band was a “men-only” instrumental unit until September 29, 1973, when the first women musicians joined for the Homecoming game vs. Iowa Note: Some women played instruments and participated in the Blue Band in 1944-45 due to the absence of men on campus due to WWII… But by 1946, the Band resumed men-only status, and it resumed marching at games which had not happened since fall 1942 due to “staffing” issues with the band itself (the sometimes-makeshift band played at games in 1943-45, but did not march on the field)…
+The Blue Band was a “men-only” instrumental unit until September 29, 1973, when the first women musicians joined for the Homecoming game vs. Iowa… Note: Some women played instruments and participated in the Blue Band in 1944-45 due to the absence of men on campus during WWII… But by 1946, the Band resumed its “men-only” status, and it also resumed marching at games which had not happened since fall 1942 due to “staffing” issues with limited band membership (the sometimes-makeshift band usually played at games in 1943-45, but did not march on the field)… Women musicians were then allowed to join the newly created Concert Blue Band…

-Majorettes/Twirlers (now known as the Touch of Blue) had actually debuted with the Blue Band in 1972 and were featured on the cover of the 1972 PSU-Maryland Beaver Stadium Pictorial
+Majorettes/Twirlers (now known as the Touch of Blue) had actually debuted with the Blue Band in the 1972 football season and were featured on the cover of the 1972 PSU-Maryland Beaver Stadium Pictorial…

-The first of the now familiar (and mandatory in auditions) forward flips by the Drum Major came in 1978 vs. Rutgers game from Ron Louder (although backflips had been seen as early as 1971 Homecoming game vs. TCU with drum major Jeff Robertson) per a 2023 Penn Stater article, Louder struggled with the backflip in 1977 and switched to the front flip for 78….
+The first of the now familiar (and now mandatory in auditions) ‘forward flips’ by the Drum Major came in the 1978 Rutgers game from Ron Louder (although ‘backflips’ were seen as early as the 1971 Homecoming game vs. TCU with Drum Major Jeff Robertson)—Per a 2023 Penn Stater magazine article, Louder struggled with the backflip in 1977 and switched to the front flip for ‘78….

-First woman Blue Band drum major announced July 31, 2025 for 2025-26 season—5th year senior Ellie Sheehan, former piccolo section leader from Hollidaysburg, PA… (see photos of her at very bottom)
+The first woman to appear as the Blue Band Drum Major was announced July 31, 2025, for the 2025-26 season—It was 5th year senior Ellie Sheehan, former piccolo section leader from Hollidaysburg, PA… (see photos of Ellie in 2025 at the very bottom)

-Penn State Alma Mater (For the glory of old State)—written by Fred Lewis Pattee in March 1901 (published in the student newspaper of the era, The Free Lance) and performed for the first time in June 1901 with the words set to the music of the hymn “Lead Me On” (Composer credit: Cauviere) which was reportedly published in the college hymnal—The original Pattee work included a total of 6 stanzas (two of which are seldom, if ever, performed)—Words used today include the 1975 Board of Trustees approved changes to the third stanza (of the 4 currently used) where “boyhood’s gate” becomes “childhood’s gate” and the repeated phrase “into men” becomes “dear old state” repeated—The University and others have suggested that Pattee (who died in 1950) would have preferred the newer words, but he is said to have felt compelled to use “men” in that era even though Penn State was technically a coed school by then
+Penn State Alma Mater (For the Glory of Old State)—written by Fred Lewis Pattee in March 1901 (published in the student newspaper of the era, The Free Lance) and performed publicly for the first time in June 1901 with the words set to the music of the hymn “Lead Me On” (Composer: Cauviere) which was reportedly published in the college hymnal—The original Pattee work included a total of 6 stanzas (two of which are seldom, if ever, performed)—Words used today include the 1975 Board of Trustees approved changes to the third stanza (of the 4 commonly used) where “boyhood’s gate” becomes “childhood’s gate” and the repeated phrase “into men” becomes “dear old state” repeated—The University and others have suggested that Pattee (who died in 1950) would have preferred the newer words, but he is said to have felt compelled to use “men” in that era even though Penn State was technically a coed school by then

-Fight on, State (Penn State’s Official Fight Song)—written by Joe Saunders of the Penn State Class if 1915 (Fight on, State… Roar Lions Roar!)—This song is played frequently by the Blue Band in modified, shorter versions (which date to approximately 1968)—It is commonly played after each PSU touchdown
+Fight on, State (Penn State’s Official Fight Song)—written by Joe Saunders of the Penn State Class of 1915 (Fight on, State… Roar Lions Roar!)—This song is played frequently by the Blue Band in modified, shorter versions (which date to approximately 1968)—It is commonly played after a PSU touchdown

-Nittany Lion (debuted October 4, 1919)—written by James A. Leyden of the Penn State Class of 1914 (Every College has a Legend… Hail to the Lion… Loyal and True)—Early published music sheets were dedicated to the memory of Penn State football players, Levi Lamb and Red Bebout, who had been killed in action in France (1918) during World War I—This song is most memorably played in pre-game as part of the “Floating Lions” sequence where the Blue Band transitions from its PSU monogram formation to spell out “LIONS” which is then followed by Fight on, State
+Nittany Lion (debuted October 4, 1919)—written by James A. Leyden of the Penn State Class of 1914 (Every College has a Legend… Hail to the Lion… Loyal and True)—Early published music sheets were dedicated to the memory of Penn State football players, Levi Lamb and James “Red” Bebout, who had been killed in action in France in 1918 during World War I—This song is most memorably played in pre-game as part of the “Floating Lions” sequence where the Blue Band transitions from its PSU monogram formation to spell out “LIONS” which is then followed by the song Fight on, State

 Classic Penn State Music that has fallen into disuse—

 Blue and White (Where the vale of old Mt.
-Nittany meets the eastern sky, proudly stands our alma mater, on her hilltop high)—The words to this song appeared in BSP programs into the 1970’s
+Nittany meets the eastern sky, proudly stands our alma mater, on her hilltop high)—The words to this song appeared in Beaver Stadium Pictorial programs into the 1970’s

-HAIL!
-OH HAIL!—written by Ray Fortunato of the Penn State Class of 1947 (Hail, Oh Hail to Pennsylvania State… Hail, Oh Hail the Blue and white… Shout for Alma Mater’s Glory Mate… And show that we know that we can conquer because of our might… Victory will soon be won again)—This song had been popular in the 1950’s and 60’s
+Hail!
+Oh Hail!—written by Ray Fortunato of the Penn State Class of 1947 (Hail, Oh Hail to Pennsylvania State… Hail, Oh Hail the Blue and White… Shout for Alma Mater’s Glory Mate… And show that we know that we can conquer because of our might… Victory will soon be won again)—This song appears to have been somewhat popular in the 1950’s and early 60’s

 Penn State fans are also familiar with a number of popular song recordings that have been introduced at Beaver Stadium over the years to create a certain “atmosphere” or just for a “good ole sing-along”…

-Seven Nation Army (2003) by alt-rock duo The White Stripes (Jack White & Meg White)PSU football reportedly made this 7-note guitar riff with drum beat famous-”Dummm…dada da da…da… dum…dummm”
+Seven Nation Army (2003) by alt-rock duo The White Stripes (Jack White & Meg White)—PSU football reportedly made this guitar riff with drum beat famous-”Dummm… dada da… da… dum… dummm”

-Zulu language opening chant from the Lion King Circle of Life (remix) (1994-Disney) written by Tim Rice and Elton John and performed by Lebohang Morake (aka Lebo M)-The beginning of the chant in Zulu translates roughly to “here comes a lion…” with the PSU student section standing and holding their white poms in two hands above their heads ala Simba from the animated Disney Lion King movie
+Zulu language opening chant from Disney’s The Lion King Circle of Life (1994/remix) written by Tim Rice and Elton John and performed by Lebohang Morake (aka Lebo M)-The beginning of the chant in Zulu translates roughly to “here comes a lion…” with the PSU student section standing and holding their white poms in two hands above their heads ala Simba from the animated Disney Lion King movie

 Mo Bamba (2017) PSU uses the “barely clean lyrics” version of the song by the rapper Sheck Wes